Blespa/abstat/Readme.md

 ### Configuring a production machine (ubuntu server)

 To configure a production machine do the following steps.
-First login into the machine using a user that is allowed to run sudo commands, install all the dependencies listed above and then:
+First login into the machine using a user that is allowed to run sudo commands and then:

 ```
 #!bash
+$ sudo apt-get install python-software-properties
+$ sudo add-apt-repository ppa:webupd8team/java
+$ sudo apt-get update
+$ sudo apt-get install oracle-jdk7-installer git wget bzip2 unzip
-$ sudo adduser schema-summaries	# choose the appropriate password
+$ sudo adduser schema-summaries	# choose an appropriate password
 $ sudo visudo 	# append the following lines at the bottom (remeber to cut comments of)
 # schema-summaries ALL=(ALL) NOPASSWD: /bin/ln -s /home/schema-summaries/schema-summaries/scripts/java-ui-production.sh /etc/init.d/ld-summaries
 # schema-summaries ALL=(ALL) NOPASSWD: /usr/sbin/update-rc.d ld-summaries defaults